AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 We use traits to define parts of the models.

-Users can swap in different implementations from within rusty-machine.

-Users can write their own implementations and plug them in.
+While rusty-machine provides common defaults - users can write their own implementations and plug them in.

 </section>